cengizilhan/Distortion-Glitch-Effect-IMGSlider/readme.md

 # Distortion Glitch Effect & IMG Slider  | Hover effect V2

 I made a few changes to apply the Script published by Robin Dela to the project.
-I am sharing the codes because Array images and gsap 3.0 are mentioned a lot in Issues.
+I am sharing the codes because Array images and gsap 3.0 are mentioned a lot in issues.

 [**Original Repo By Robin Dela:**](https://tympanus.net/Development/DistortionHoverEffect/)